-This paper is organized in four sections: In section 2 we briefly introduce the minimal supersymmetric kink model in ($1+1$) dimensions and the formulation of the problem.
+This paper is organized in five sections: in section 2 we briefly introduce the fermion-kink model in ($1+1$) dimensions as well as the formulation of the problem.
 In this section we write the lagrangian describing our model, in components, and the resultant equations of motion.
-In section 3 we obtain the bound states and bound energies of the system.
-We find the fermionic zero energy bound state and threshold bound energies analytically.
-To obtain other fermionic bound energies, bound states and the shape of the soliton, we use a numerical method called relaxation method.
-In the same section we show and compare the results in weak and strong coupling regimes.
-At the end of the section we show the classical soliton mass in the intervals including both weak and strong coupling regions.
-We also obtain the back-reaction of the fermion on the soliton.
-Based on the result, we compare the back-reaction in weak and strong coupling regions.
-Finally, section 4 is devoted to summarize and discuss our results.
+In section 3 we obtain the fermionic bound states and bound energies of the system.
+We find the fermionic zero mode and threshold bound energies analytically.
+To obtain the other fermionic bound energies, bound states and the shape of the soliton we use a numerical method called relaxation method.
+At the end of the section we show the classical soliton mass as well as the back-reaction of the fermion on the soliton.
+In section 4 we solve the system for the particular case of the supersymmetric kink with $\mathcal{N}=1$, as an example.
+Finally, section 5 is devoted to summarize and discuss our results.